tyler-technologies-oss/forge-design-system/docs/components/buttons/floating-action-button.md

 - Upon press, the FAB can transform into a menu containing related actions (Android only)
 - If more than six actions are needed, something other than a FAB should be used to present them.

-> TCW does not yet support the speed dial.
-A custom component will be needed.

 <ImageBlock padded={false} max-width="600px" caption="A FAB displays a stack of related actions.<br> Taken from Material.io">

 ![Gif of a speed dial with 6 options](/img/components/floating-action-button/speed-dial.gif)